-Most people are familiar with chin and cheek implants but facial implants can augment many other areas, as well, such as jaw implants.
-At my Toronto practice, I can use implants to enhance the temple (for hollowed aging temples), nose (to augment the dorsum), mid-face and peri-nasal (common in Asians to augment their recessed mid-face), tear trough (to replace the loss of fat with aging in the tear trough area), along with various custom-made implants.
+Most people are familiar with chin and cheek implants but facial implants, such as jaw implants, can augment many other areas as well.
+At my Toronto practice, I use implants to enhance the temple (for hollowed aging temples), nose (to augment the dorsum), midface and perinasal (common in Asians to augment their recessed midface), tear trough (to replace the loss of fat with aging in the tear trough area), along with various custom-made implants.

 Increasing the angles of the jaw is a very powerful way to transform one’s face from a round to a square, lower face.
 And this is even more powerful when adding the cheeks’ buccal fat pad removal as seen in the next picture below.

-It’s common to use fillers, such as JUVÉDERM® VOLUMA to create a stronger jawline.
+It’s common to use fillers such as JUVÉDERM® VOLUMA to create a stronger jawline.
 VOLUMA is thicker and lasts longer than other fillers and gets quite remarkable, long-lasting, but temporary, results when used to augment the jawline.
 Many patients prefer this route as there is no downtime and it gets immediate results.
-Additionally, patients can take part on the amount of augmentation wanted.
+Additionally, patients can take have a say in the extent of the augmentation.

 Other patients desire permanent results and consider surgery.